btcpayserver/btcpayserver-doc/docs/CustomIntegration.md

 ### Client side pairing

-With client side pairing, the `client` generates a URL from his `public key` which a human user can browse to validate the pairing.
+With client side pairing, the `client` generates a URL from their `public key` which a human user can browse to validate the pairing.

 Typically the URL looks like `https://btcpay.example.com/api-access-request?pairingCode=<pairingcode_goes_here>`.